haejiyun/Advanced-Statistics/README.md

 ----------
 ## [Python] Churn Analysis with Survival Model

-Churn analysis of an online game.
-Considering 90 days of inactivity as churn, the probability to churn is predicted based on the users' game characteristics such as the level, the race of game character, the zone visited by the character, belonging to a group etc
+This project analyzes customer churn in an online gaming environment, where churn is defined as 90 days of inactivity.
+The goal is to predict the probability of churn based on various player characteristics, such as the level of the game character, the character's race, the zones visited within the game, and whether the player belongs to a group.
+Survival analysis, specifically the Cox proportional hazards model, is used to model the time until churn occurs, providing a predictive tool that can help game developers understand the factors leading to customer attrition.
+This analysis is critical for developing strategies to retain players and reduce churn rates in the competitive online gaming industry.